 - UCL Student Society of Women Engineers

 - Warwick Women's Engineering Society

-To affiliate a student group with WES you can either set up a brand new student group or affiliate an existing group, for example if you already have a women in engineering society at your university there is no need to set up a new group.
-The group does not need to be a female only group, nor does it have to be specific to engineering as STEM groups are welcome to affiliate.
-However, by affiliating to WES national you are agreeing to help promote gender balance within engineering.
+To affiliate a Student Group to WES you can either set up a brand new student group or affiliate an existing group.
+If there is already a women in engineering society at your university there is no need to set up a new group.
+The group does not have to be exclusively female, and WES welcomes STEM groups as well as engineering groups.
+By affiliating to WES your group agrees to promote women in engineering.

 To affiliate your group, you need:

-- Support of one academic member of staff who is a member of WES to act as the group sponsor.
+- Support from an academic member of staff who is a WES member to act as the group sponsor.